m-principato/Smart-Contract-Coding/README.md

 ## Background Information
 ECO.DAO is a Coding Project for the module "Introduction to Blockchain Technology".
+Please, see the [whitepaper](https://github.com/m-principato/Smart-Contract-Coding/blob/main/ICO_Paper.pdf) and the [pitch deck](https://github.com/m-principato/Smart-Contract-Coding/blob/main/ICO-Pitch.pdf) for more information.

 ## Usage
 The contract is ready to be deployed, however, it exceedes the bytesize limit of the Ethereum Mainnet (see [Room for imporevements](https://github.com/m-principato/Smart-Contract-Coding#room-for-improvements)).